 Not everyone likes to clean fish.
 Fresh fish is a type of seafood that carries essential nutrients for the immune system.
 Regular fish consumption can help prevent many illnesses.
-Therefore we should consider adding this vital protein to our meal plan.
+Therefore, we should consider adding this vital protein to our meal plan.

 Cooking seafood requires specific skills.
 Whether fresh or frozen, there’s always some cleaning needed.
 Scaling and gutting fish are often for whole fish that have not been cleaned.
-Some fish fillets may need light cleaning – a few fish scales may have forgotten.
+Some fish fillets may need light cleaning – a few fish scales may have been forgotten.

 Cleaning a whole fish requires some skills.
 These skills are not hard to learn.
 It would help if you had a good knife or a fish scaler.
 But first, let’s talk about how to buy fresh fish.

 How to buy fresh fish

 This can be an intimidating step for anyone.
 Looking at hundreds of fish and not knowing which one to buy can be overwhelming.
 Here’s what you need to do:

 - Research the kind(s) of fish you want to buy, cook and eat.
 Here’s an excerpt from CookingLight.com about the different types of fish:

 - Dark and oil-rich: anchovies, bluefin tuna, grey mullet, herring, mackerel (Atlantic, Boston, or King), Salmon, farmed or King (Chinook), sardines, skipjack tuna